Community Health Worker

 @ William J. Harrison Education Center

-Community health workers are trusted members of the community they serve who assist individuals and communities in their adoption of healthy behaviors.
-Community Health Workers may conduct outreach for community or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.
+Community health workers (CHWs) are trusted members of the community they serve who assist individuals and communities in their adoption of healthy behaviors.
+Community health workers may conduct outreach for community or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.

 Additionally, community health workers may also provide: information on available resources, social support and informal counseling, advocate for individuals and community health needs, services such as first aid and blood pressure screening and collect data to help identify community health needs.

-This 12-week, non-credit program combines 108 hybrid classroom hours with 60 service learning hours.
+This 16-week, non-credit program combines 128 hybrid classroom hours with 60 service learning hours.
 The classroom instruction covers topics such as the role of community health workers, public health, chronic disease management, mental health, health outreach, community organizing and advocacy, client-centered counseling, conducting client interviews, care management and home visits.
 The service learning experience provides individuals with the opportunity to learn and participate in resource gathering, networking and outreach, and job shadowing.